As seen in:

 Is there really a special way to ask for an internship?

-Why do 63% of hiring managers want personalized resumes?
+Our HR statistics piece tells us 63% of hiring managers want personalized resumes.
+Why?

 Customizing your resume—and your interview style—make you stand out like a klieg light.

-Learn key facts about the internship.
+Learn key facts about the enterprise and the internship on offer.
 Then tweak your resume to fit it like a tailored Zenga suit.